Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means not to risk everything on one venture or investment.
-The phrase is figurative, using eggs and baskets metaphorically to suggest spreading risk, but it doesn’t refer to actual eggs or baskets.
+The idiom is figurative, using eggs and baskets metaphorically to suggest spreading risk, but it doesn’t refer to actual eggs or baskets.

 Origin: